Causal Discovery in the Presence of Missing Data: Related work

-In causal discovery, there are few works for the MNAR case.
-FCI by test-wise deletion regards the missingness procedure as a particular type of selection bias to handle the MNAR missingness \citep{strobl2017fast}.
+In causal discovery, there are few works for the MNAR case. \citet{strobl2017fast} regard the missingness procedure as a particular type of selection bias to handle the MNAR missingness and perform FCI by test-wise deletion.
+The test-wise deletion removes the incomplete records of variables involved in each CI test.
 It shows that FCI combined with test-wise deletion is still sound when one aims to estimate the PAG for the variables including the effect of missingness.
 Data missingness is usually different from selection bias, because in the selection bias case we only have the distribution of the selected samples but no clue about the population.
 However, in the missing data case, we may be able to check the (conditional) independence relation between two variables given others by making use of the available data for the involved variables.
-In the case where the missingness mechanisms to be known, this problem is closely related to the recoverability of models with missing data. \citet{gain2018structure} utilize Inverse Probability Weight (IPW) for each CI test, assuming the missing data model is known, which may not be realistic in many real-life applications.
+In the case where the missingness mechanisms are known, this problem is closely related to recoverability of models with missing data. \citet{gain2018structure} utilize Inverse Probability Weight (IPW) for each CI test, assuming the missing data model is known, which may not be realistic in many real-life applications.
 When the missing data model is unknown, they choose the sparest resulting graph considering all possible missingness structures, which is usually computationally expensive.